We all want to look and feel our best – no matter what age we are.

 Wrinkle relaxers aren’t just for existing wrinkles.
 They are great for preventing future wrinkles, and for treating other hypermobile muscles (such as correcting a gummy smile or for muscles that cause teeth grinding at night).

 The best part about getting your wrinkle relaxer treatment at the dentist?
-You can discreetly book it with your periodic oral exams as our dentists are trained in dental and facial aesthetics, and can quickly and safely administer your treatment.
+You can discreetly book it with your periodic oral exams as our dentists are trained in dental and facial aesthetics, and can safely administer your treatment.

 How much does it cost?